hturner/pkg-dev-ctv/proposal.md

 packages, as well as other repositories specified in the `Additional_repositories` field of the `DESCRIPTION` file.

-Reverse dependencies may be identified with `tools::dependsOnPkgs`.
-Dependency graphs may be created using `tools::package_dependencies`, based on a package database like that returned by `utils::available.packages`.
-Reverse dependencies back to CRAN packages from Bioconductor packages may be found by updating the package database repository list from `utils::available.packages` before running `tools::package_dependencies`.
+Forward or reverse dependencies may be identified with `tools::package_dependencies`, based on a package database like that returned by `utils::available.packages`.
+Dependencies from either CRAN or Bioconductor can be found by setting the `repos` argument of `utils::available.packages` to  `BiocManager::repositories()`.

 `utils::update.packages` is useful for updating dependencies when trying out changes to a package. `utils::sessionInfo` is helpful in tracking changes caused by upstream updates.